etalab-ia/albert-api-helm/README.md

 This repository contains the helm chart to deploy OpenGateLLM and its components on Kubernetes.

 You can check the official OpenGateLLM repository here: https://github.com/etalab-ia/OpenGateLLM/

+## Provisioning

+### Manually
+- Create a kubernetes cluster with the provider of your choice.
+To fo so, you can use the Terraform module available in this repository, or use the Scaleway console to create a managed kubernetes cluster.
+- We recommend having at least 3 nodes, including one with a GPU sized for the LLM you wish to use.
+- Add the following label to your gpu node : `k8s.scaleway.com/pool-name: "gpu"`, and for your other nodes : `k8s.scaleway.com/pool-name: "cpu-ram"` so that each deployment goes to the appropriate node.
+- Verify that the connection with your cluster is functional and that the nodes are available with `kubectl get nodes`

+### Using Terraform (Scaleway provider)
+We provision the kubernetes cluster with Terraform, using the Scaleway provider.
+You can use this module to create a kubernetes cluster with the provider of your choice.
+> **Note**: We are storing the tfstate locally.

 ## Deployment
 - Create a kubernetes cluster with the provider of your choice